 7. Reporting Your Self-Employment Earnings to HMRC

-Once a year, you’ll need to report your earnings to HMRC using a tax return – this is what is known as ‘self assessment‘.
+Once a year, you’ll need to report your earnings to HMRC using a tax return.
+This is referred to as ‘self assessment‘.

 You’ll need to file your tax return by 31 January each year and most likely you’ll do this online.
 You can fill out a paper version but you’ll need to get it in sooner, in October instead of January.
-And if you do it online, HMRC works out your tax for you straight away.
+Plus, if you do it online, HMRC works out your tax for you straight away.
 One tax return covers one tax year.
 So, your return due by 31 January 2021, will cover your income and expenses for the tax year 2019/2020.